missionpinball/mpf-docs/mechs/coils/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 Coils vary in strength relative to the pulse time you use.
-The strength of the magnetic field of a coil is a product of some constant (u),
+The strength of the magnetic field of a coil is a product of some constant ``u``,
-the current (I) and the number of windings (N) divided by the length of the
+the current ``I`` and the number of windings ``N`` divided by the length of the
-coil (L): ``B = u * I * N / L``
+coil ``L``: ``B = u * I * N / L``

-The length of coils in pinball is almost the same for most coils (so ignore
+The length of coils in pinball is almost the same for most coils (3.5cm; so ignore
 that).
 However, the number of windings is not.
 Additionally, the thickness of the wire differs between coils which influences
 how much current can flow though the coil.
 Thicker wires generally means stronger coils.
-Unfortunately, this is not generally true for windings even though the forumlar
+Unfortunately, this is not generally true for windings even though the formula
 above suggests it.
 The reason is for that more windings also mean longer wires which will result
 in higher resistance and less current.
-At least for typical coils in pinball more windings means slighly less
+At least for typical coils in pinball more windings means slightly less
 powerful.

-If you want to compare the strengh of different coils you can get the number of
+If you want to compare the strength of different coils you can get the number of
 windings and their resistance from one of the following pages:

 * `Pinball Medic Coil Chart <https://www.pinballmedic.net/coilchart.html>`_